purwar1997/shopease-api/README.md

 A RESTful API for an ecommerce platform that provides multiple endpoints to manage authentication, users, cart, wishlist, addresses, products, categories, brands, coupons, orders and reviews.

-This project is built using Express.js and MongoDB; all the APIs are well-documented using Swagger Docs.
-User authentication has been implemented using JSON Web Tokens and the project is deployed on a DigitalOcean Droplet using Nginx as a web server.
+This project is built using Express.js and MongoDB; all the APIs are well-documented using Swagger specification.
+User authentication has been implemented via JSON Web Tokens and the project is deployed on a DigitalOcean Droplet using Nginx as a web server.

 ![preview](./media/header.png)

 ## 2. API Documentation

-APIs are documented using Swagger Docs and all of them are live and functional.
-[Click here](http://api.shopease.shubhampurwar.in/docs/swagger) to view API documentation.
+APIs are documented using Swagger (OpenAPI) specification and all of them are live and functional.
+[Click here](http://api.shopease.shubhampurwar.in/docs/swagger) to view API docs.
 Select shopease production server in the dropdown menu and play with any API.

 [![Documentation Preview](/media/swagger.png)](http://api.shopease.shubhampurwar.in/docs/swagger)

 ## 3. Main Features

-- Authentication enabled using JSON Web Tokens
+- Authentication enabled using JSON Web Tokens (signup, login, reset password)
+- Authorization based on role of a user (user or admin)
 - Database modelling using various Mongoose schemas
-- Used MongoDB aggregation pipelines to perform complex database operations
+- Used MongoDB aggregation pipelines to perform complex database queries
-- Centralized error handling using Express middlewares
+- Scheduled CRON job to check the expiry status of coupons every midnight
+- API and CRON jobs are deployed on a DigitalOcean Droplet using Nginx as a web server
+- Configured PM2 to keep API and Cron jobs running as daemon processes to ensure availability
+- Utilized the cluster module to evenly distribute incoming requests across all CPU cores in the server
+- APIs are documented using Swagger (OpenAPI) specification
+- Integration of payment gateway using Razorpay APIs
+- Verification of email addresses and phone numbers using Abstract APIs (third party service)
 - Validation of request payload using Joi library
-- Routing using Express middlewares
 - Logging of HTTP requests using Morgan
-- Ability to parse multipart/form-data using Formidable
+- Parsing of multipart/form-data using Formidable library
 - Upload and delete images using Cloudinary APIs
 - Ability to send emails using Nodemailer
-- Integration of payment gateway using Razorpay APIs
-- Verification of email addresses and phone numbers using Abstract APIs (third party service)
-- Scheduled CRON job to check the expiry status of coupons every midnight
-- API and CRON jobs are deployed on a DigitalOcean Droplet using Nginx as a web server
-- Configured PM2 to keep API and CRON jobs running as daemon processes to ensure availability
-- Swagger Docs for documentation of APIs
+- Routing enabled using Express middlewares
+- Centralized error handling using Express middlewares
+- Project is based on MVC architecture

 ## 4. Schemas and Routes